 How you can help

-We need your help to raise $200,000 to fund the solutions that will eliminate stigma, support people who use substances in building capacity and solutions, and end the overdose crisis.
-In partnership with the BC Centre for Disease Control we have the mandate, the experts, and the drive to find innovative solutions.
+We need your help to fund the solutions that will eliminate stigma, support peers, and offer innovative solutions to end the overdose crisis.
+In partnership with the BC Centre for Disease Control, we have the mandate, the experts, and the drive to find innovative solutions.
 We need your help to make it a reality.

-Make a one-time gift to the Reducing Harms Priority, or make a one-time or monthly gift to the Driving Innovation Fund today!
+Make a one-time gift to our Reducing Harms Projects, or make a one-time or monthly gift to the Driving Innovation Fund today!

 See Emerging Areas for more information on Driving Innovation.